AAAI 2026

 Spectral vs Head

 The figure below shows the distribution of concept contributions across all heads.
 Most heads contribute minimally to any given concept, while a small number of heads carry the majority of the signal.
+Furthermore, within the same head, Van Gogh, Monet, and Picasso activate different singular vectors, and the high-contribution singular vectors do not necessarily correspond to the largest singular values (lowest indices).
+Each concept exhibits a unique activation pattern.

 Head Distribution